cyrus-and/gdb-dashboard/README.md

 Custom modules must inherit the `Dashboard.Module` class and define some
 methods:

- * `label`

-    Return the module label which will appear in the divider.
+ * `label` returns the module label which will appear in the divider.

- * `lines`

-    Return a list of strings which will form the module content.
+ * `lines` return a list of strings which will form the module content.
 When a module is temporarily unable to produce its content, it should return an empty list; its divider will then use the `off` style.

 The name of a module is automatically obtained by the class name.